The Ain Soph, the limitless Infinite, emanates all beings and qualifications that manifest themselves in the visible world

 Sixth proposition

-The first Sephira is called Inscrutable Highness, Rom Maaulah; the second, Wisdom, Chokmah; the third, Intelligence, Binah; the fourth, Love, Chesed; the fifth, Justice, Pachad; the sixth, Beauty, Tiphereth; the seventh, Firmness, Netzach; the eighth, Splendour, Hod; the ninth, the Righteous is the Foundation of the World, Tzediq Yesod Olaham; and the tenth Righteousness, Tzedek.
+The first Sephira is called Inscrutable Highness, Kether; the second, Wisdom, Chokmah; the third, Intelligence, Binah; the fourth, Love, Chesed; the fifth, Justice, Pachad; the sixth, Beauty, Tiphereth; the seventh, Firmness, Netzach; the eighth Splendour, Hod; the ninth, Foundation, Yesod; and the tenth Righteousness, Tzedek.

-The first Sephira is related to the soul, and is called Unity, Yechidah; the second, Chiah, Living; the third, in so far as it is designated Spirit, Ruach; the fourth is called the life Principle, Nephesh; the fifth is called the Soul, Neschamah; the sixth work on blood, the seventh on the bones, the eighth on the veins, the ninth on the flesh, the tenth on the skin.
+The first Sephira is related to the soul and is called Unity, Yechidah; the second, Chiah, Living; the third, in so far as it is designated Spirit, Ruach; the fourth is called the life Principle, Nephesh; the fifth is called the Soul, Neschamah; the sixth works on blood, the seventh on bones, the eighth on veins, the ninth on flesh, and the tenth on the skin.

-The first Sephira is occult light, the second is sky blue, the third is yellow, the fourth is white, the fifth is red, the sixth is white-red, the seventh is whitish-red, the eight is reddish-white, the ninth is white-red whitish-reddish red-white, and the tenth is like the light that reflects all colours.
+The first Sephira is occult light, the second is blue sky coloured, the third is yellow, the fourth is white, the fifth is red, the sixth is white and red, the seventh is whitish-red, the eighth is reddish-white, the ninth is white-red whitish-reddish red-white, and the tenth is like the light that reflects all colours.

 Rispondi